 PSYC 3300 Behavior Modification/3 sem. hrs.
 Behavior modification techniques applied to diverse areas such as mild and severe behavior problems in children and adults, behavioral medicine, organizational behavior, sports psychology, and self-management.
-Prerequisite: PSYC 1020 or CORE 1420.
+Prerequisite: PSYC 1020.

 PSYC 3360 Psychology of Gender/3 sem. hrs.
-This course examines theories about, as well as the psychological and social factors related to, gendered-identities, roles, and behaviors.
-Cross-listed with GEST 3360.
+This course examines theories about, as well as the psychological and social factors related to, gendered identities, roles, and behaviors.
+Identical to GEST 3360.